richbl/motion-surveillance/README.md

 ##Motion-Surveillance

-Motion-Surveillance is a Ruby-based video surveillance system using the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") motion detection software package.
+**Motion-Surveillance** is a Ruby-based video surveillance system using the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") motion detection software package.
 Motion-Surveillance includes the following package components:

    - Motion-Monitor: integrated system services that monitor the status of devices on a given network, and start/stop the [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") package as appropriate.
-   - Motion-Mail: a configurable component for sending an email whenever [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") generates a motion-related event.
+   - Motion-Mail: a configurable component for generating and sending an email with images whenever [Motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome "Motion") generates a motion-related event.

 > **Note:** either of the two package components (Motion-Monitor and Motion-Mail) can be installed separately: it's only important to install the shared component libraries (Lib) when installing either component.